 If you haven’t already completed an application and wish to start selling, please visit here.

 All transactions on B-Stock Supply are in auction format: buyers from our network bid and compete against each other to win your inventory lot (think eBay but for business-to-business transactions).
 A lot is the inventory that you’re listing in the auction, for example, a pallet of shoes, or a full truckload of washers.
 The value of each lot should have a recommended minimum listing value of approximately $5 to $8,000 original MSRP.

 Auctions on B-Stock Supply should start at $100; meaning, a buyer must bid at least $100 to enter the auction.
 It may sound low, but a low starting bid price actually increases the number of buyers that participate in the auction; the more buyers that participate in the auction, the higher the pricing.
 If you do require a start price higher than $300, we charge a $20 fee per listing.
-Read more on what a low start price auction strategy works.
+Read more on why a low start price auction strategy works.

 When you’re ready to start selling overstock merchandise through B-Stock Supply, the first step is to create your own auction listing; this is done via your private online portal (log in via www.bstocksupply.com/admin).
 Once you submit your auction listing, it will be reviewed by the B-Stock Supply Listings team; if the listings team doesn’t find any issues with your auction, it will be approved and scheduled to go live.
 Sit back and watch the bids come in!